|Photo of Peter Thorpe by Steve Mann, Black Box Studio.

-While attending an exchange program at Lincoln College, Oxford, studying art and literature, he met Pauline Baynes, the artist who was best known for illustrating The Chronicles of Narnia by C. S. Lewis and The Tolkien Reader by J. R. R. Tolkien.
+While attending an exchange program at Lincoln College, Oxford, studying art and literature, he met Pauline Baynes, the artist who was best known for illustrating The Chronicles of Narnia by C. S. Lewis and The Hobbit and The Lord of the Rings by J. R. R. Tolkien.
 Baynes encouraged Peter to pursue his interests in illustration.
 He continued his art studies in the fall of 1976 at the California College of Arts and Crafts, graduating in 1980 with a bachelor of art.
 Commercial art was his major.

 Always interested in art and design, Peter started drawing and painting at an early age and was doing illustrations for New Orleans Magazine by the time he was eighteen.
 During his college years in California, he worked as a freelance illustrator for various publishers and ad agencies in the San Francisco Bay Area.